zaids380/Cowin-public-API-Vaccination-slots-availability/README.md

 6. district_codes.txt

-        this file contains a dictionary of all the districts along with their id's
+        this file contains a dictionary of all the districts along with their Id's